BPresseisen/liri-node-app/README.md

 **Q2: Why the project is useful?**

-*A2: For one it is an all-in-one media and experiential content details gopher.
+*A2: Are you tired of having to search for content-music-media-concerts in several different locations/services?
+How about an a 1-stop shop for these queries?? **liri.js** is an all-in-one media and experiential content details gopher.

 Whether it's attending a concert, a deep dive into a particular movie that strikes your interet, or getting the link to a track for your listening pleasure **liri-node-app** provides a singular source to satisfy your pursuits.

 It's also a really great way to demonstrate how files and code in node.js are required, leveraged, organized, and how third party data return services are accesed with Axios or libraries in npm.*

 **Q3: How users can get started with the project?**